AbhinayaKrishna/Drug-Price-Prediction/README.md

 5) `MergingAllData.ipynb` - Merging of price and patent data (which is subsequently used again in ExploratoryPlots.ipynb)
 6) `FeatureEngineering&Encoding.ipynb` - Engineering, and binary encoding, of features
 7) `Regression&Plotting.ipynb` - Light formatting and prep for regression, train-test-splitting.
 Also contains the custom drug-grouping class for regressions and Bokeh plot code currently in development.
 This notebook currently makes use of the drug's NDC number (a unique identification number assigned by the FDA.
 This number allows us to distinguis between not only drug names, but also delivery methods, strengths, and other factors, where a drug name itself would not necessarily suffice.
 This decision was made at the sacrifice of some readability.
 8) `Drug_Price_Plots.py` - Bokeh plot application used to view plots of drug prices over time.
 Final product to include predictions created in notebook 7.
-Must be run from the commandline with `bokeh serve --show Drug_Price_Plots.py`
+Must be run from the commandline with `bokeh serve bk_app.py --show`

 <b>Additionally:</b>
 * `To_Do.ipynb` notebook contains suggestions and initial code for improvements to the minimum viable product.